Skip to content

 What the status really costs.

-Calculate true cost of a status symbol including opportunity cost of capital.
-Enter purchase price and running cost for an instant result.
+Calculate the true cost of a status symbol, including purchase price, running costs, resale value, and opportunity cost of capital.

 What this tool does